Azure-App-Service/KuduLite/README.md

 ### Kudu Lite

-Kudu Light is the redevelopment of Kudu in .Net Core : the engine behind [git deployments in Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/).
+Kudu Lite is the redevelopment of Kudu in .Net Core : the engine behind [git deployments in Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/).
 It can also run outside of Azure.

 ![KuduDebugConsole](https://cloud.githubusercontent.com/assets/6472374/18506877/99d39f24-7a76-11e6-86a7-f3ac62b0199c.png)